nicklockwood/SoundManager/README.md

 	- (void)prepareToPlay;

 The `prepareToPlay` method preloads a random sound from your application bundle, which initialises the audio playback.
 It should be called before you attempt to play any audio, ideally during the startup sequence, to eliminate the delay when you first play a sound or music track. *Note:* this will only work if at least one sound file is included in the root of your application bundle.
-If all of your sound files are in folders, consider adding an additional short, silent sound file for initialisation purposes.
+If all of your sound files are in folders, consider adding an additional short, silent sound file for initialisation purposes, or use the `prepareToPlayWithSound:` method instead.

+    - (void)prepareToPlayWithSound:(id)soundOrName;

+If your sounds are not located in the root of the application bundle (or even in the bundles at all) then the standard `prepareToPlay` method won't work.
+In this case you can use the `prepareToPlayWithSound:` method instead and specify a particular sound to use for initialisation.
+The parameter can be a filename, path (either relative or absolute) or an instance of the Sound class.

+    - (void)playSound:(id)soundOrName looping:(BOOL)looping fadeIn:(BOOL)fadeIn;
-	- (void)playSound:(NSString *)name looping:(BOOL)looping;
+    - (void)playSound:(id)soundOrName looping:(BOOL)looping;

-The play method will load and play a sound from the application bundle whose filename matches the name passed.
+	- (void)playSound:(id)soundOrName;

+The play method will play a sound.
+The parameter can be either a previously created Sound instance, or a name or path for a sound file to be loaded.
 You can include the file extension in the name, or omit it, in which case the SoundManager will look for a matching file with the .caf file extension.
 If the looping argument is YES, the sound will continue to play until stopSound: is called.
+If the fadeIn argument is YES, the sound will fade in from zero to full volume over the time specified by the `soundFadeDuration` property of the SoundManager class.
+If omitted, looping and fadeIn both default to NO.

+	- (void)stopSound:(id)soundOrName fadeOut:(BOOL)fadeOut;
-	- (void)stopSound:(NSString *)name;
+    - (void)stopSound:(id)soundOrName;

-This method will fade out the named sound over the period specified by `soundFadeDuration`.
+This method will either stop the sound immediately, or fade it out over the period specified by `soundFadeDuration`, depending on the fadeOut argument (defaults to YES).
+The soundOrName parameter can be either a previously created Sound instance, or a name or path.
 If there are multiple instances of the sound playing then they will all be stopped.

+    - (void)stopAllSounds:(BOOL)fadeOut;
 	- (void)stopAllSounds;

-This method will fade out all currently-playing sounds, but not music.
+This method will stop and/or fade out all currently-playing sounds, but not music.
 It is equivalent to calling `stopSound` for each sound that is playing.

+	- (void)playMusic:(id)soundOrName looping:(BOOL)looping fadeIn:(BOOL)fadeIn;
-	- (void)playMusic:(NSString *)name looping:(BOOL)looping;
+    - (void)playMusic:(id)soundOrName looping:(BOOL)looping;
+    - (void)playMusic:(id)soundOrName;

 This method plays a music track.
-The music will fade in from silent to the  volume specified by the musicVolume property over a period of time specified by `musicFadeDuration`.
+If the fadeIn argument is YES, the music will fade in from silent to the volume specified by the musicVolume property over a period of time specified by `musicFadeDuration` (defaults to YES if omitted).
 The sound manager only allows one music track to be played at a time, so if an existing track is playing it will be faded out.
-If the looping argument is YES, the music will continue to play until `stopMusic` is called.
+If the looping argument is YES, the music will continue to play until `stopMusic` is called (defaults to YES if omitted).

+    - (void)stopMusic:(BOOL)fadeOut;
 	- (void)stopMusic;

-This will fade out the currently playing music track over the period specified by `musicFadeDuration`.
+This will stop and/or fade out the currently playing music track over the period specified by `musicFadeDuration`.

 Notifications